SOliv1/ms-4-kuk-marketing/README.md

   https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site

 #### Cloning a repository to GitHub Desktop
-I clone one of my Boutique Ado to deploy locally on GitHub desktop.
+If I want to clone my Boutique Ado to deploy locally on GitHub desktop.
 On GitHub, I navigate to the main page of the repository.
 Under my repository name, I click to clone my repository in Desktop.
 I follow the prompts in GitHub Desktop to complete the clone.